tide-framework/tide-doc/documentation.pier.md

 Since the login credentials are valid, Tide will create and answer a presenter on our `MyUser` instance, with all four methods defined as state and action\.

-In the user proxy inspector, we can now query and change the password:
+In the user proxy inspector, we can now query and change the password, which would not have been possible since the `MyUser` presenter would not have been answered from the `MyLoginPresenter` instance, thus making the user out of our reach\.

 &nbsp;